AnubhavTuknayat/Spotify-Clone/README.md

 ﻿# Spotify-Clone
-This is clone of Spotify.
+This is simple version of Spotify.
+You can:
+1. Add songs.
+2. Play/pause songs.
+3. Jump to previous/next song.
+4. Jump to random song of choice.

 # Teck Stack
 1. HTML